Reconcyl/eso/flurry/README.md

   - `i` means the contents of STDIN are interpreted as integers.
   - `b` means the contents of STDIN are interpreted as their byte values.
   - `n` means the contents of STDIN is ignored.

+The default IO configuration is `-ini` if the code was passed in a file, and `-ddn` if the code was passed with `-c`.